-The site is a rich mosaic of many habitats, and is home to several badger families, several species of bat and many bat roosts, an exceptional population of reptiles – including lizards, slow worm and grass snakes – great crested newts, toads, rare insects, flowers and invertebrates.
+The site is a rich mosaic of many habitats and is home to several badger families, several species of bat and many bat roosts, an exceptional population of reptiles – including lizards, slow worms, grass snakes and adders – great crested newts, toads, rare insects, flowers and invertebrates.
 There are many bird species there too – including three species of owl.
-The list goes on – there are too many species to list them all here.
-Surveys are still being undertaken, and with each one we find the site is more important for wildlife than we previously knew.
+There are too many species to list them all here, and we may not know the full extent until a new planning application is submitted with more up-to-date survey work.

 Why we believe Lodge Hill should not be developed

-- Lodge Hill is a nationally important wildlife site, and designated as such.
-It is a fantastic asset in the nation’s natural heritage, and should be protected and looked after for future generations.
+- Lodge Hill is a nationally important wildlife site and designated as such.
+It is a fantastic asset to the nation’s natural heritage and should be protected and looked after for future generations.